k21971/EvilHack/doc/evilhack-changelog.md

 - Add material hatred to the in-game pokedex
 - Fix: pet apport value
 - Fix: null pointer dereference when monsters interact with magic chests
+- Fix: monster stepping on a magic trap causing it to explode did not destroy the trap